xoelop/get-twitter-likes/README.md

     -o OUTPUT, --output OUTPUT
                             Destination file (default: data/likes.csv)
     -f FORMAT, --format FORMAT
-                            Format of specific columns of the csv: raw or gsheets (default: gsheets)
+                            Format of specific columns of the csv: raw or gsheets (default: raw) -pu, --parse-urls     Parse the URL of the tweets that have one (default: False) -j, --save-json-col   Save a JSON column with all the tweet info (default: False)
     ```

     A new CSV file should have been created in `/data`.
 It'll be formated in a way that links and images display nicely in Google Sheets